Stability of 2-Parameter Persistent Homology: The Multicover Nerve Theorem

 The first statement follows readily from the definitions of the three maps.
 We establish the second statement using a homotopy finality argument: Note that for each $q\in P^{\geq k}$, there is a unique minimum element $p$ of $P^{U^k}$ with $F(p)=q$, namely the set of all order-$k$ subsets of $q$.
 The result then follows from \cref{Prop:Min_Elt_Contractible}\,(iii) and \cref{Thm:Homotopy_Finality}. \end{proof}

-To conclude this section, we extend the multicover nerve theorem for spaces to a version for diagrams of spaces which refines the persistent nerve theorem (\cref{Thm:Persistent_Nerve}).
+Finally, we extend the multicover nerve theorem for spaces to a version for diagrams of spaces which refines the persistent nerve theorem (\cref{Thm:Persistent_Nerve}).
 Given a functor $F\colon \C\to \Top$ and a cover $U$ of $F$ (\cref{Def:Diagrammatic_Covers_Nerves}), we define the functor

-\begin{theorem}[Multicover Nerve Theorem for Diagrams of Spaces]\mbox{} If $U$ is a good cover of a functor $F:\C\to \Top$ and $\M(U)$ is objectwise paracompact, then $\M(U)$ is weakly equivalent to $\Sd(N(U))$. \end{theorem}
+\begin{theorem}[Multicover Nerve Theorem for Diagrams of Spaces]\mbox{} If $U$ is a weakly good open cover of a functor $F:\C\to \Top$, then $\M(U)$ is weakly equivalent to $\Sd(N(U))$. \end{theorem}

 \cref{Thm:Multicover}\,(i) is the special case of this theorem where $\C=(0,\infty)$ and $U_r$ is a set of open balls of radius $r$ with fixed centers.